- The Windows 11 drag and drop feature is not working properly for many users.

 Other changes pertaining to the taskbar include the inability to launch the Task Manager from the right-click context menu, and dropping apps in the taskbar to create their shortcut.

-So, what do you do?
+So, what do you do when the Windows 11 drag and drop not working issue occurs??
 There are a few workarounds that could get you similar results and we have listed them all in the following sections.
 Else, you can get used to the new interface and execute tasks accordingly.

 1. Use the Alt + Tab shortcut